K. Beichhua: Political career

-Beichhua contested the 2008 state elections from Saiha constituency as an independent candidate.
+Beichhua contested the 2008 state elections from the Saiha constituency as an independent candidate.
 He placed third in the election with 23.30% of the vote, behind the Indian National Congress and MNF candidates.
 He joined the MNF in 2013 and successfully contested the 2013 elections from Saiha.
 Beichhua received 49.62% of the votes, defeating the incumbent State Industries and Tourism Minister S. Hiato by a margin of 222 votes.
-After winning the election, Beichhua quit his medical practice.
-He performed his last surgery in December 2013.
+After winning the election, Beichhua quit his medical practice, performing his last surgery in December 2013.
 Beichhua was reelected from the Saiha constituency in the 2018 elections.
 He was re-elected in 2023 elections as a BJP candidate.

 Beichhua performed an emergency surgery on a female constituent at the Saiha Civil Hospital on 22 February 2017.
 Beichhua chose to perform the surgery himself after he was informed that the woman had developed complications, and the hospital's only surgeon was away attending a training programme in Imphal.
 Beichhua stated, "I was informed that a 35-year old woman was having severe abdominal pain and needed to be operated immediately.
 The woman's stomach had a large perforation and if the operation had not been performed, she may have died."

+He was appointed as the president of the BJP in Mizoram on 30 June 2025.